 Pros – A good way to start your home lighting system without spending a fortune

 Cons – Horrible set up procedure for anyone non-technical

 Going cheap – Belkin WeMo

 Belkin aimed to compete with Philips, with a full raft of controlling devices and bulbs.
 It used a WeMo hub with WiFi as the controller, However, as the range is discontinued, we suggest you don’t invest in this ecosystem or bulbs, as they will gradually fade from the market.

 However, as the bulbs are still out there, and could last for 20 years, this could make a bargain investment if you find them on the clearance shelves.
-You can find a starter kit for just $50 if you shop around.
+You can find a starter kit if you shop around.